TheArturthur/CoppermindScraper/Cosmere/Elhokar Kholin.md

  by  Marie Seeberger  [[Dalinar\|Dalinar]] saving Elhokar from the [[Chasmfiend\|chasmfiend]]
 ### War of Reckoning (1167 - 1174)
 After the assassination of Gavilar, Elhokar vowed to avenge his father by waging war against the Parshendi, who claimed responsibility for the king's death.
-He made the highprinces swear to the [[Vengeance Pact\|Vengeance Pact]] to help him in his conquest, thereby managing to keep his kingdom together for now.
+He made the highprinces swear to the [[Vengeance Pact\|Vengeance Pact]] to help him in his conquest, thereby managing to keep his kingdom together in the short term.
 During the early years of the war, Elhokar sent messengers to the Parshendi asking for explanations, but no answers came.

 Several years after the start of the war, in 1173, Elhokar lead an expedition including Dalinar, Sadeas, Adolin, Renarin and many other lighteyes and a thousand soldiers on to the shattered plains for a greatshell hunt.
-When they closed on the hunting grounds, the king galloped of in his shardplate to a rock formation with a good vantage.
+When they closed on the hunting grounds, the king galloped off in his shardplate to a rock formation with a good vantage.
 Dalinar was forced to chase after him.
 At the summit, they discussed Elhokar's fear of assassination.
 When the huntmaster placed the bait one plateau over, the Chasmfiend climbed onto the viewing plateau.
 Elhokar lead the assault on the creature together with Dalinar.
 He went to distract the beast so the others could fight it.
 Suddenly his saddle girth broke, and Elhokar fell to the ground.
 Dalinar urged him to get away from the fight, but Elhokar charged the Chasmfiend instead.
 In the skirmish, the king got knocked off his feet by the beast.
 Only the timely arrival of Dalinar, who caught the beast's claw, saved his life.
 Glory spren appeared when Elhokar held the captured gemheart up.
 During the march back, Elhokar discussed the war with Dalinar and Sadeas.
 As Dalinar has not won any gemhearts recently, the king encouraged him to start using faster bridges like Sadeas's.
 The king asked Dalinar to look into his saddle strap.
 Although Dalinar ensured him that he took the investigation very seriously, the king kept expressing that he felt Dalinar doubted him.